ammarptn/GDrive-Rest-Android/README.md

 	//if you want to use your common space of G drive mDriveServiceHelper = new DriveServiceHelper(getGoogleDriveService(getApplicationContext(), account, "your_app_name_here"));

-	//if you want to use your appData space of G drive mDriveServiceHelper = new AppDataDriveServiceHelper(getGoogleAppDataDriveService(getApplicationContext(), account, "your_app_name_here"));

 ```
 The rest of authentication's example locate at